 - After terminating employment for another reason

-- After an employee meets certain age and service requirements and elects to diversify (if the ESOP includes an option for cash or stock distribution for diversification)
+- After meeting certain age and service requirements and electing to diversify, provided the ESOP includes an option for cash or stock distribution for diversification

 *Note: ESOPs are allowed, but not required, to offer hardship distributions.
 In those cases, the IRS may waive the 10 percent excise tax if the distribution is taken to cover expenses that qualify as financial hardship, such as medical, funeral, or tuition expenses, and costs paid to avoid foreclosure.
 While it may not be subject to the excise penalty, a hardship distribution is taxed as ordinary income.